Cold-Bore-Capital/looker_period_control/README.md

 * `date_display_formt` - Set format for dates.
 Defaults to `YYYY-MM-DD`.
 Any format supported by your database.
 Do not enter time here, that is controlled by the `time_display_format` constant.
 * `time_display_format` - Set format for time.
 Defaults to `HH:MI`.
 Any format supported by your database.
 * `database_time_zone` - Set the time zone of your database.
 Defaults to `UTC`.
 This is used to convert the date to the correct time zone.
 Note, this has no effect for BigQuery where timestamps are allways UTC.
+* `days_in_standard_month` - Set the number of days for a "Prior Month" type comparison.
+Defaults to 30.
+See section on Prior Month compare for more details.
+* `days_in_standard_quarter` - Set the number of days for a "Prior Quarter" type comparison.
+Defaults to 91.
+See section on Prior Quarter compare for more details.

 ### Model Explore
 Adding the looker_period_control block to your explore only takes a single line of code.
 Simply add `sql_always_where: ${sql_always_where_inject};;` to the explore block.
 This will allow the Looker Period Control block to inject the correct date filter into the explore.